 Students who have the potential to revitalize local economies through skills and talents ranging from pottery to plumbing to developing new farming techniques.

-Students who have strong desires to right the wrongs of injustice in their communities across the globe through church planting and nonprofit work.
+Students who have strong desires to right the wrongs of injustice in their communities and across the globe through church planting and nonprofit work.